CO-VADA: A Confidence-Oriented Voice Augmentation Debiasing Approach for Fair Speech Emotion Recognition: Ablation Study

 \subsection{Effectiveness of Different Voice Conversion Models}

-As shown in Table~\ref{tab:vc_models}, FreeVC achieved the best overall balance between performance and fairness.
-It maintained high classification accuracy while keeping subgroup disparities low.
-Diff-HierVC resulted in the lowest fairness gaps, indicating strong bias mitigation, although with a slight reduction in Macro F1. kNN-VC also improved fairness over the ERM baseline but shows lower accuracy, reflecting the limitations of its nonparametric design.
+We evaluated the effectiveness of CO-VADA using different VC models.
+As shown in Table \ref{tab:vc_models}, FreeVC achieved the best overall balance in relative improvement over the ERM baseline.
+It yielded the highest F1 gain while substantially reducing both TPR\textsubscript{gap} and DP\textsubscript{gap}.
+Diff-HierVC achieved the largest reduction in fairness gaps, though with a slight drop in F1. kNN-VC also improved fairness compared to ERM, but showed a relative decrease in classification performance, possibly due to its nonparametric nature.

+While the degree of improvement varied depending on the generation quality of each VC model, all models consistently enhanced fairness.
+This confirms that the effectiveness of our debiasing approach stems from the overall design of CO-VADA, rather than reliance on any particular VC model.